hanmertens/dary_heap/README.md

     in heap order.
   - add `retain` function that retains only those elements in the heap specified by the predicate.
+  - add `try_reserve` method to try to reserve additional capacity in the heap.
+  - add `try_reserve_exact` method to try to reserve minimal additonal capacity.
 - `unstable_nightly`: enable support for experimental (unstable) features that require a nightly Rust compiler:
   - implement methods defined by unstable feature `exact_size_is_empty` on